seflue/org-super-agenda.nvim/README.md

 A Neovim plugin inspired by [org-super-agenda](https://github.com/alphapapa/org-super-agenda) for Emacs.
 This plugin allows you to organize your org-mode agenda items into custom groups based on various criteria.

-** Features
+## ✨ Features

 - One command: `:OrgSuperAgenda`, no buffers polluted
 - Simple and clean interface
 - Smart groups: Today, Overdue, Upcoming … fully user‑defined
   - Group org items by priority, tags, scheduled dates, deadlines, etc.
 - Per‑state colors & strike‑through; highlight just the parts you care about
-- Quick filtering by TODO state with per-state keymaps (press `a` to show all)
+- Quick filtering by TODO state with per-state keymaps (press `oa` to show all)
-- Press <CR> on an agenda item to view its source headline in the same floating window and return to the agenda when that file is closed
+- Press `<CR>` on an agenda item to view its source headline in the same floating window and return to the agenda when that file is closed
 - Customize the order of filename, dates, TODO keywords and other parts of each heading

-## Installation and configuration
+## 📦 Installation and configuration

 Using lazy.nvim: